saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hHelp.md

 <h4>When I open Eclipse on the image, it already has a connection to S4HANA using the BPINST user.
 Do I still need to create a new connection?</h4>

 For the steps covered in our videos, we will be using a new connection for a new user we will create.
-Following along with the videos ensures that later steps will work as described.
+Following along with the exercise tasks ensures that later steps will work as described.

-<h4>I cannot log into SAP Logon or Fiori Launchpad with the BPINST user.</h4>
+<h4>I cannot log into Eclipse SAP Logon or Fiori Launchpad with the S4H_SD_DEM user or the BPINST user.</h4>

 Please make sure you are using the proper case for the password: Welcome1

-<h4>In the video you show using Eclipse to “Create Connection with Different User” but I don’t see that option when I do a right click on the system.
-Why?</h4>

-Make sure that you log in to the HDB system with your Windows password for this image first, then you should get the full context menu available.

 ## General Notes for Troubleshooting:

 Please be careful with your case.
-Many of the scripts and services are case-sensitive.
+Many of the scripts are case-sensitive.

-Please take note of any on-screen annotations added to the videos as we have noted a few changes in syntax or menu options released with the latest 1610 image build since the videos were created.

 Please note that these files may be changed with any new caveats, updates or resolutions that may arise.